yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 ## Conclusion

 In this tutorial, we managed to cover a number of key things you'll need to know when working with decorators in Python.
+We covered the fact that in Python, functions are considered first class citizens, we also looked at how you could nest functions within other functions before finally looking at how you could create your own very simple decorators.

-Hopefully you found this tutorial on Python decorators useful!
+Hopefully, you found this tutorial on Python decorators useful!
 If you require further assistance then please feel free to let me know in the comments section below or by tweeting me: [@Elliot_F](https://twitter.com/elliot_f).